by John Salt - Updated September 2021

 Multi-protocol out of the box and able to run open source (Open TX), with color LCD display, running on 2 18650's or 2S LiPo, for under $200 USD.

-I've been keeping a close eye on this radio for the past couple years and now the new T18.
-To get all these high end features, hall effect gimbals, built in multi-protocol, 16 channels, a color display, running OpenTX, for $200 or less; this is arguably one of the best bang for buck RC radio in the business right now.
+I've been keeping a close eye on this radio for the past few years and now the new T20.
+To get all these high end features, hall effect gimbals, built in multi-protocol, 16+ channels, a color display, running OpenTX, for $200 or less; this is arguably one of the best bang for buck RC radio in the business right now.

-I had to get a RadioMaster TX16S just to see how much OpenTX computerized RC radio you can get these days for under $200 USD.
+My introduction to RadioMaster several years ago was with their ever popular TX16S.
+I had to see and experience just how much OpenTX or EdgeTX computerized RC radio you can get these days for under $200 USD.

-I'm amazed at the value and build quality of this radio.
+I was and still am amazed at the value and build quality of this radio series.
 Bang for the buck is off the charts with this RC transmitter!

 Like the Jumper T16&18, we can clearly see RadioMaster got its design inspiration from the Futaba SZ series.